EOPF-Sample-Service/xcube-eopf/docs/guide.md

 ### 🛰️ Sentinel-1

-## Main Features of the xcube-eopf Data Store for Sentinel-1

 Sentinel-1 provides **C-band Synthetic Aperture Radar (SAR)** data.
 Unlike optical sensors, SAR actively transmits microwave pulses and measures the returned signal, enabling observations independent of daylight and largely unaffected by cloud cover.

 Each pixel measures the **radar backscatter**, i.e., the fraction of the emitted microwave energy reflected back to the satellite.
 Bright pixels indicate strong reflections, while dark pixels indicate weak reflections.
 The measured backscatter depends on factors such as surface roughness, moisture content, geometry, and vegetation structure.